NewAtlas28/Network-Optimization-Calculus/README.md

-# Network Optimization Calculus (NOC)
+# Network Dynamics (ND)

-The **Network Optimization Calculus (NOC)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
+The **Network Dynamics (ND)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
 It provides mathematical definitions, natural-language exposition, and pseudocode, to make the framework accessible for both implementation and interpretation.

-**"If water (NOC), is going to be useful, it requires healthy minerals.
+**"If water (ND), is going to be useful, it requires healthy minerals.
 These minerals, are plug-ins based on domain context."**

 ---